Former Deputy Director,

 He is also interested in the relationship between science and values, and has participated in many conferences on ecology, ethics and spirituality.
 He represented the Baha'i International Community at the UN Conference on the Human Environment in Stockholm in 1972, was in the secretariat for the UN Conference on Environment and Development (Earth Summit) in Rio de Janeiro in 1992, and participated in the World Summit on Sustainable Development (Johannesburg, 2002) and the UN Conference on Sustainable Development (Rio+20) in Rio de Janeiro in 2012, as well as UN Climate Change Conferences COP15 (Copenhagen 2009) and COP21 (Paris 2015).

-He teaches in various university programmes, lectures widely, and has published many scientific papers and books including: "Island Directory", "Unless and Until: A Baha'i Focus on the Environment" and "The Eco Principle: Ecology and Economics in Symbiosis".
+He teaches in various university programmes, lectures widely, and has published many scientific papers and books including: "Island Directory", "Unless and Until: A Baha'i Focus on the Environment", "The Eco Principle: Ecology and Economics in Symbiosis", "In Pursuit of Hope: A Guide for the Seeker", and "Global Governance and the Emergence of Global Institutions for the 21st Century".

 Topical Curriculum vitae